lukaszkorecki/taskmaster-v0/README.md

 ## Components

-Recommended way is to use a [Component](https://github.com/stuartsierra/component) approach, but it's not stricly necessary:
+[Component](https://github.com/stuartsierra/component) approach is recommended, but it's not stricly necessary.
+At minimum you'll need

+- HikariCP connection pool component
+- Consumer component(s)

+Publisher is not necessary, as you can ivoke `taskmaster.queue/put!` directly, but it's good to have one anyway, especially in tests.

+### Messy example

 ```clojure